4pplet/cyber60/instructions/ZMK-config_steps.md

 On the PCB, double click on the reset-button and it'll show up on your PC as a removable device.
 ## 9: Flash your edited firmware
 To reflash the PCB, copy the generated .uf2 file from the unpacked .zip file into the removable device (or drag drop) and the PCB will be re-flashed with your modified changes.

+You can also use the keymap-editor in your browser to edit the zmk-config files.
+You can read about how to use it here: [Link](./instructions/ZMK_keymap-editor.md)